dyedgreen/deno-sqlite/README.md

 [![docs status](https://github.com/dyedgreen/deno-sqlite/workflows/docs/badge.svg?branch=master)](https://dyedgreen.github.io/deno-sqlite/)

 This is an SQLite module for JavaScript.
 The wrapper is targeted at [Deno](https://deno.land) and uses a version of SQLite3 compiled to WebAssembly (WASM).
+This module focuses on performance and ease of use.

-This is still in an early stage of development.
+While Deno remains unstable, this module does not make any stability guarantees.
 If you use this in a project, please report any issues you encounter, as well any other feedback by opening an issue.
+Pull requests are welcome!

 ## Documentation